 Buying a lathe is a big decision.
 There are so many things to think about when purchasing a lathe.
-If you are buying one for the first time, there are many things to consider.
+If you buy one for the first time, there are many things to consider.
 This article provides some advice to help you decide.
 Lathes are tremendously valuable tools.
 It’s easy to get confused by all the options on the market, so we’ve put together this buying guide to help you get started.

 What should I look for when buying a wood lathe?